MooersLab/emacs30venturatreesitterconfig/README.md

 Likewise, I also recommend using the emacs-server and emacsclient for instant access.

 The *init.el* file was developed on Ventura (macOS 13.2), but it should be transferrable to older Mac operating systems.
-There are several Mac-specific lines in the basic configuration section that can be quickly switched for Linux or Windows.
+There are several Mac-specific lines in the basic configuration section that can be quickly switched for use in Linux or Windows.
 There are also several file paths that may need customizing.
 Both sites are marked with *;; ==> adjust here* in the init.el file.